 In addition to the duties described in rule 10.34, the committee must:

-(1)Recommend standards to ensure compatibility in information and communication technologies in the judicial branch;
+(2)Recommend rules, standards, and legislation to ensure compatibility in information and communication technologies in the judicial branch;

-(3)Review and recommend legislation, rules, or policies to balance the interests of privacy, access, and security in relation to court technology;
+(4)Review and recommend legislation, rules, or policies to balance the interests of privacy, access, and security in relation to court technology;

-(4)Make proposals for technology education and training in the judicial branch;
+(5)Make proposals for technology education and training in the judicial branch;

-(Subd (b) amended effective January 1, 2007.)
+(Subd (b) amended effective September 1, 2015; previously amended effective January 1, 2007.)